The Defining Features and Traits of an Agile Leader

 “Leadership is a way of thinking, a way of acting, and most importantly, a way of communicating” – Simon Sinek

-Regardless of the business background you are coming from, it is likely that you have heard of Agile.
-It is a term that’s used liberally in professional circles, to describe the ideal leadership model, one that puts collaboration, connection, creativity, tolerance and inclusivity at the forefront of organizational practices.
-It is also used to describe the ideal modus operandi for enterprises, the world over.
+Regardless of your business background, it is likely you have heard of Agile.
+It is a term that’s used liberally in professional circles to describe the ideal leadership model, one that puts collaboration, connection, creativity, tolerance and inclusivity at the forefront of organizational practices.
+It is also used to describe the ideal modus operandi for enterprises.

 7 Defining Traits of an Agile Leader

-To that end, following are the distinct traits that really make a leader Agile and effective, as proven over time.
+The following are the distinct traits that make a leader Agile and effective, as proven over time.

-Agile leaders who are also learners, have the ability to innovate by forming their own strategies which are free of ‘tried and tested’ methodologies.
-This means that an Agile leader will be found challenging the established methods and status quo outright, if their approach allows them to bring the new experiences and way of thinking, and mold it all into success.
+Agile leaders, who are constant learners, have the ability to innovate by forming their own strategies which are free of old, outdated methodologies.
+This means that an Agile leader will be found challenging the established methods and status quo outright, if their approach allows them to bring new experiences and ways of thinking, and mold it all into success.
 Additionally, Agile leaders have a knack for seeing things from multiple angles.
-This allows them to gauge the feasibility of a concept, as well as foresee all the potential pitfalls, in order to then avoid them actively.
+This allows them to gauge the feasibility of a concept as well as foresee all the potential pitfalls that should be avoided.

-This ability of the Agile leader is possibly the most well-known among the rest.
-It is also one of the trademark abilities that define a great leader, separating them from those who are quick to blame others when under stress, both due to internal and external factors.
-The Agile leader will adapt to any situation, and tackle the issue through an intelligent, strategic approach.
+This ability of the Agile leader is possibly the most well-known.
+It is also one of the trademark abilities that define a great leader, separating them from those who are quick to blame others when under stress due to internal and external factors.
+The Agile leader will adapt to any situation and tackle the issue through an intelligent, strategic approach.
 In fact, their adaptive capabilities allow them to more than just persevere through adversity.

-They are able to turn the hurdles they face, into learning opportunities, which further increase their ability to blaze their own unique trail.
+Agile leaders are able to turn the hurdles they face into learning opportunities, which further increase their ability to create their own unique trail.

-It may seem unwise, but make no mistake, the risks are never taken without thorough calculation and premeditation, and it is the agility of the leader’s thought process, which allows for such quick and seemingly risky decisions.
+It may seem unwise, but make no mistake, the risks are never taken without thorough calculation and premeditation, and it is the agility of the leader’s thought process which allows for quick and seemingly risky decisions.

 Consumption of Criticism

-Defensiveness and unnecessary aggression in terms of protecting their opinions and/or decisions is a crystal-clear sign of a weak mindset; a mindset which should never be in a leadership position.
-Agile leadership, fortunately, is the antithesis of such a mindset, and instead of defending an opinion, takes in constructive criticism in order to gauge the audience personas, and encompass them into all future decisions.
+Defensiveness and unnecessary aggression in terms of protecting their opinions and/or decisions is a crystal-clear sign of a weak mindset which should never be in a leadership position.
+Agile leadership, fortunately, is the antithesis of such a mindset.
+Instead of defending an opinion, the Agile leader takes in constructive criticism in order to gauge the audience personas and encompass them into all future decisions.

 Feedback as Fuel

 For the quintessential Agile leader, internal and external feedback is a resource just as important as finances.
-This is because their entire strategy is built the optimal approach towards success, of which feedback is a major part.
-What separates an Agile leader from a good leader though, it the ability to gain feedback both directly and through silent observation.
-What customers and colleagues are saying, as well as the general internal attitude towards a process, are both precious feedback which the Agile leader transforms into informed decisions and bottom line progress.
+This is because their entire strategy is built on the optimal approach towards success, and feedback is a major part of this strategy.
+What separates an Agile leader from a good leader is the ability to gain feedback both directly and through silent observation.
+What customers and colleagues are saying as well as the general internal attitude towards a process are both precious feedback which the Agile leader transforms into informed decisions and bottom-line progress.

-A good general trusts in his ability to lead his soldiers, but a great general empowers his soldiers with his own acquired knowledge and strategic prowess, along with better weapons, allowing them to make superior decisions on their own.
-The latter approach harnesses the strategic capacity of several minds instead of just one, and in the long run, yields better results for the team.
+A good general trusts in their ability to lead soldiers, but a great general empowers soldiers with their own acquired knowledge and strategic prowess, along with better weapons, allowing them to make superior decisions on their own.
+The latter approach harnesses the strategic capacity of several minds instead of just one, and in the long run yields better results for the team.

-Needless to say, the latter is the Agile approach, which permanently increases teams’ ability to produce results.
-Even better, this is mostly an upwards trajectory, for as long as the Agile leader is in place.
+Needless to say, the latter is the Agile approach, which permanently increases a team’s ability to produce results.
+This is an upwards trajectory for as long as the Agile leader is in place.

 Strength of Character